codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 1. Wait for the runtime installed successfully message.

 ### Validate successful installation
-The **Runtimes** dashboard shows the runtime you just installed.
+The **Runtimes** dashboard shows the hybrid runtime you just installed.
 You can drill down into the runtime to see its components and Git Sources.

 1. In the Codefresh UI, go to the [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"} dashboard.